 Herbert looked up to where Melinda was pointing – the name of his restaurant –Herbert’s.

 ‘Watch, Herbert!
 Watch!
 Eyes on your sign,’ Melinda sang out to him, while cackling and dancing.

 Herbert was dumbstruck when he saw that the name changed from Herbert’s to The Wild Ones.

 ‘And no more fancy dress code, you hear, but only punk dress code,’ Melinda yelled out.
 ‘Woo-hoo, woo-hoo…’

 ‘What the hell!’
-Herbert exclaimed.
+Herbert exclaimed, slapping his forehead.

 ‘She wants your restaurant,’ Mira said.

 ‘Because it is a perfect place to attract others of our kind to join us to free the rest of us who are imprisoned, so that our kind can increase both in number and in mischief.’